matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 ```

 Hashes must be peppered in order to reduce both the information an identity
 server gains during the process, and attacks the client can perform.
-Clients
-will have to generate a full rainbow table specific to the set pepper to
-obtain all registered MXIDs, while the server has to generate a full rainbow
-table with the specific pepper to get the plaintext 3pids for non-matrix
-users.
+[0]

 In order for clients to know the pepper and hashing algorithm they should use,
 Identity servers must make the information available on the `/hash_details`